DennisOe/AudiobookEncoder/README.md

 # AudiobookEncoder
-Convert mp3s into m4b audiobooks.
+Convert mp3s into m4b audiobooks on OSX.